FAIRplus/the-fair-cookbook/docs/content/recipes/ontology-robot-recipe.md

 ### Step 2: Select appropriate source ontologies & branches

-#### Step 2.1 Select source ontologies
+#### Step 2.1 Select source ontologies -Fuqi

+> [name=ereynrs][color=red] The OBO Foundry aims to coordinate ontologies in a modular fashion, such that parts of some ontologies can be used as building blocks for other ontologies.
+There are a variety of different strategies for leveraging external ontologies and managing dependencies between ontologies, depending on the use case.
+This recipe applies the "extraction" strategy, which integrate knowledge stated on an external source by creating a module based on a set of entities to extract.
+The set of entities to extract are referenced as the "seeds" on this recipe.
+>
+> The previous paragraph has been - in part - extracted from the ROBOT article.
+Maybe could be a good introduction to the recipe, in order to clarify terminilogy.

 Reusing ontology terms from source ontologies captures the most accurate and complete term definition and term relationships, avoids redundancy across ontologies, and makes the application ontology more maintainable and evolvable.
 It's recommended to reuse existing ontology terms, instead of creating new ontology terms.

 Source ontology selection considers source ontology properties, application ontology use cases, and the target dataset.

-For source ontology properties, the first thing to check is the licence.
+In terms of source ontology properties, the first thing to check is the licence.
 For example, many ontologies in [the OBO foundary](http://www.obofoundry.org/) use [CC-BY](https://creativecommons.org/licenses/by/2.0/) licence, allowing sharing and adaptation, even commercially.
 Such ontologies can be used directly.
 Also, source ontologies with similar umbrella structure can be conviniently combined together in the application ontology.
 Maintainance, format and update frequency of the source ontology shall also be consideded.
-In terms of application ontology use cases,

->The scope of ontology (hyper-tension in HP and DOID), the coverage of corrent dataset. whether the ontology

->For specific use cases, for example, if use case is able finding data using multiple-domain keywords, they better ontology includes both the property of the source ontology and how it matches the target dataset.
-To select proper source ontology, several factors need to be considered.
-Firstly, the ontology license need to be checked.
-Most ontologies in the OBO foundry uses [CC-BY] license allowing sharing and adaptation even commercially.
-Secondly, since application ontologies covers multiple domains, to make it easier to combine branches in different ontologies, it is recommended to choose source ontologies with similar umbrella ontology terms.
-Thirdly, for specific domains, e.g. disease domain, the source ontology should cover terms in the data set as much as possible to ensure the consistency between term relationships and link all data together.
-Also, the format and style of the source ontology, the update frequency/maintainance of the source term ontology.
-Depending on the use case, the best source ontology varies.
+The selection of proper source ontologies also relies on the use cases and the target datasets.
+If one ontology is designed for heterogeneous datasets with complicated data types and data relationships, source ontologies with rich ontology term relationsihps are preferred to improve the data findability.
+Different interpretations of the data also affect the selection of source ontologies.
+For example, _"hypertension"_ can be either treated as a phenotype and mapped to phenotype ontologies, or a disease mapped to disease ontologies.

->The example dataset covers disease, species, cell line, tissue and biological sex.
-Ther are many reference ontologies covering the domain.
-Table 2 lists some source ontology available in selected domains.
+The example dataset covers _disease_, _species_, _cell lines_, _tissues_ and _biological sex_ domains.
+Table 2 lists some source ontologies available in these domains.
+This recipe uses _MONDO_, _CL_, _UBRERON_ ontologies to demonstrate the ontology development workflow.

 > Table 2: Available source ontologies in selected domains
 >
 >|Domain|Example source Ontologies|